dell/csm-docs/content/v3/replication/deployment/storageclasses.md

 ### Example
-If you are setting up replication between two clusters with ClusterID set to Cluster A & Cluster B, then the storage class definitions in both the clusters would look like -
+If you are setting up replication between two clusters with ClusterID set to Cluster A & Cluster B, then the storage class definitions in both the clusters would look like:

 #### Cluster A
 ```yaml